oluwatosin17/Crash-Course-on-Python-/README.md

 in the right place at the right moment.
 It can save time, reduce errors, increase consistency, and provide a way to centralized solutions and mistakes making them easier to fix.

+-Python interpreter.
+In programming, an interpreter is the program that reads and executes code.